-In addition to concerts and athletic events, the Pavilion has a Child Care Center, racquetball courts, and an auxiliary gymnasium for physical education classes, intramurals, and recreation.
-Also, Military Science classrooms and offices are located on the 2nd floor.
+In addition to concerts and athletic events, the Pavilion houses the University's Child Care Center and has racquetball courts, a weight training room and an auxiliary gymnasium for physical education classes, intramural and recreation.
+Military Science classrooms and offices are located on the second floor.

-Information on tickets and upcoming events can be obtained by calling 385-3535.
-Pavilion Box Office hours are 10:00 a.m. to 4:30 p.m., Monday through Friday.
-A \$1.00 discount for Pavilion events is available to Boise State University students with a current B.S.U.
-Activity Card and picture identification.
+Information on tickets and upcoming events can be obtained by calling 385-1766.
+Pavilion Box Office hours are from 10:00 a.m. to 4:30 p.m.
+Monday through Friday.
+A \$1.00 discount for Pavilion events is available to Boise State University students with a current student I.D. card and picture identification.
 Student discounts are only available at BSU campus ticket outlets.
-A pool of tickets are held for students and staff on a first come first serve basis for the first three days that an event is on sale.
+A pool of tickets is held for students and staff on a first come, first served basis for the first three days that an event is on sale.